 The Company arms itself against these risks on different levels.
 For the projects in the initial portfolio(1), the costs in the event of a possible insolvency of an operator (in this case a public centre for social welfare (OCMW/ CPAS)) are hedged by the municipal guarantee fund.
 For the investment property portfolio, the guarantees usually consist of one or several of the following: bank guarantees, corporate guarantees (by solvent group entities) and/or a right to include a pledge on the relevant operator's receivables.
-As at 31 December 2022, the total amount of bank guarantees amounted to €17,150,296.
+As at 31 December 2023, the total amount of bank guarantees amounted to €23,045,411.
 However, it is not always feasible to enforce certain securities (e.g. a mortgage), and the risk also always remains that, if the relevant tenant, lessee or lease holder defaults for a long period, the guarantees are not sufficient and the Company consequently bears the risk of not being able to recover anything or not enough.

 A carefully selected portfolio of operators with a balanced spread further provides for an excellent spread of risks.
-The solvency of the tenants is thoroughly screened before inclusion in the portfolio, whether or not with the help of an external financial
+The solvency of the tenants is thoroughly screened before inclusion in the portfolio.

-(1) The initial portfolio relates to the financial leases (with as at 31/12/2022 a balance sheet value (finance lease receivables) of €156,518,610 and a generated rental stream of €15,406,228) that the Company entered into until 2014.
+(1) The initial portfolio relates to the financial leases (with as at 31/12/2023 a balance sheet value (finance lease receivables) of €156,518,610 and a generated rental stream of €17,000,894) that the Company entered into until 2014.